Become a McNair Scholar

 - Find a faculty mentor

-- Deliver oral and multimedia presentations to both academic and non-academic audiences
+- Deliver presentations to both academic and non-academic audiences

 - Learn how to: